Test ID: ZONI Zonisamide, Serum

 Clinical Information

 Zonisamide (Zonegran) is approved as adjunctive therapy for partial seizures refractory to therapy with traditional anticonvulsants.
-Zonisamide is the pharmacologically active agent; metabolites are not active.
+Zonisamide is the pharmacologically active agent; its metabolites are not active.
 Essentially 100% of the zonisamide dose is absorbed.
-Zonisamide binds to erythrocytes; approximately 88% of circulating zonisamide is bound in erythrocytes.
-Because the erythrocyte-bound zonisamide is inactive, and binding varies with blood concentration, the relationship between serum level and dose is not linear.
+Approximately 88% of circulating zonisamide is bound to erythrocytes.
+The relationship between the serum level and dose is not linear because erythrocyte-bound zonisamide is inactive and binding varies with blood concentration.
 Time to peak zonisamide concentration is 2 to 6 hours; time to peak is delayed by coadministration with food to 4 to 6 hours.
 Zonisamide is metabolized by N-acetyl transferase (NAT1), cytochrome P450 3A4 (CYP3A4), and uridine diphosphate glucuronidation (UDPG).
 Zonisamide is eliminated in the urine predominantly as the parent drug (35%), N-acetyl zonisamide (15%), and as the glucuronide ester of reduced zonisamide (50%).
 Coadministration of drugs that affect NAT1, CYP3A4, and UDPG activity, such as phenytoin and carbamazepine, will decrease zonisamide concentration.

 A typical zonisamide dose administered to an adult is 400 to 600 mg/day, administered in 2 divided doses.
 The apparent volume of distribution of zonisamide is 1.5 L/kg.
 Approximately 40% of the zonisamide circulating in the serum is bound to proteins.
 Zonisamide protein binding is unaffected by other common anticonvulsant drugs.
 The elimination half-life from plasma is 50 to 60 hours; the elimination half-life from erythrocytes is over 100 hours.
 Since zonisamide is cleared predominantly by the kidney, the daily dosage of zonisamide given to patients with a creatinine clearance below 20 mL/min should be reduced.(1,2)